Chapter 1

 Everybody fighting the Japanese in the Philippines was elated.
 Then General MacArthur implemented a strategic “masterpiece” that had a devastating impact on Japan.

 “On the first day of 1942, MacArthur announced that the sideslip into Bataan had been successfully completed.
 He had outsmarted—and moved faster than—the enemy, and the entire defense force had slipped out of the great Japanese pincers.
-From Washington, General Pershing, MacArthur’s old commander in World War i, congratulated his comrade-in-arms for ‘one of the greatest moves in all military history.
+From Washington, General [John J.] Pershing, MacArthur’s old commander in World War i, congratulated his comrade-in-arms for ‘one of the greatest moves in all military history.
 It was a masterpiece.’
 His view was confirmed later by captured Japanese records.
 The Imperial Japanese Headquarters called the maneuver ‘a great strategic move.’
 The attackers ‘never planned for or expected a withdrawal to Bataan.
 The decisive battle had been expected in Manila.
 The Japanese commanders could not adjust to the new situation.’
 MacArthur’s move also weakened Japanese morale.
 ‘Politically,’ the captured records revealed, ‘it stood as a symbol—there was a spiritual influence exerted by the American resistance on Bataan.’

 “More than a week after their initial landings, the only prize the Japanese had to show for their marching and fighting was the city of Manila.
-And, as MacArthur pointed out in his announcement, the city, ‘because of complete evacuation of our forces previously, has no practical military value’” (ibid).
+And as MacArthur pointed out in his announcement, the city, ‘because of complete evacuation of our forces previously, has no practical military value’” (ibid).

-They were fighting for time, trying to hang on until American troops and supplies came.
+They were fighting for time, trying to hang on until U.S. troops and supplies came.
 All of their planning was based on American aid being sent.
 But U.S. assistance was not coming.
 No such plans were even made.

 It was a blood-filled hoax that became etched in the mind of every Filipino!